 - Strength: Enhanced mechanical properties due to grain refinement and alignment.

-- Durability: Better resistance to wear and fatigue, crucial for heavy-duty environments.
+- Durability: Better resistance to wear and fatigue life 4, crucial for heavy-duty environments.

-- Density: Typically denser due to material density and grain flow alignment 7, reducing voids and improving structural integrity.
+- Density: Typically denser, reducing internal porosity 5 and improving structural integrity.

 Forging vs casting